dandi/dandi-archive/DEVELOPMENT.md

 To automatically reformat all code to comply with some (but not all) of the style checks, run `tox -e format`.

+## dandiarchive.org WEB Interface

+This repository now also contains sources for the web interface under [web/](./web/) folder.
+If you would like to develop it locally, please see [web/README.md](./web/README.md) file for instructions.

 ## API Authentication
 Read-only API endpoints (i.e. `GET`, `HEAD`) do not require any authentication.
 All other endpoints require token authentication